 In case an identifier to associate cross-publisher sessions exists, user-centric data can be highly beneficial to each campaign KPI.
-Campaign data, such as audience information, frequency capping and even performance related to contextual targeting, is not necessarily stored in the same place as the identifier itself, but typically on the server-side (e.g. in a DMP).
+Campaign data, such as audience information, frequency capping, and even performance related to contextual targeting, is not necessarily stored in the same place as the identifier itself, typically on the server-side (e.g. in a DMP).

 A standard case of data points related to an addressable user (i.e. a user related to via a persistent identifier) for nearly any campaign is "frequency capping".
 Advertisers or agencies use frequency capping to restrict the amount of times a user sees a campaign or creative within a specific timeframe.
-It doesn't matter if this frequency capping is set on a campaign, creative or inventory level, the target is to control the media spend per user.
+It doesn't matter if this frequency capping is set on a campaign, creative, or inventory level, the objective is to control the media spend per user.

-The absence of frequency capping can significantly decrease the user experience for end users and maybe increase resistance to advertising.
-The removal of third-party cookies dramatically influences the ability of the buy side to control that aspect of a campaign.
+The absence of frequency capping can significantly decrease the user experience.
+The removal of third-party cookies dramatically deteriorates the ability of the buy-side to control that aspect of a campaign.

-Performance Marketing has been heavily built on (retargeting/intend) data points which associate product level, product category or shopping basket data to an addressable user.
+Performance Marketing has been heavily built on (retargeting/intend) data points that associate product level, product category, or shopping basket data to an addressable user.

-Digital Brand Marketing campaigns use sociodemographic (e.g. age, gender, income, household size, family status), geo (IP, zip code, lat/lon), technical (Device, OS, browser, ISP, connection, screen size), affinity or interest data associated with an addressable user.
+Digital Brand Marketing campaigns use socio-demographic (e.g. age, gender, income, household size, family status), geo (IP, zip code, lat/lon), technical (Device, OS, browser, ISP, connection, screen size), affinity or interest data associated with an addressable user.